Skip to main content

 Appalachian Studies Courses

 Many of these courses you would make relevant to APP through your choice of topics for projects & papers.
-You need to let Prof. Kingsolver (Director, Appalachian Studies Program, ann.kingsolver@uky.edu) know that you want any of these courses besides APP 200, or any appropriate course not on this list, to count toward your APP certificate or minor so she can make sure that happens.
+You need to let Prof. Kingsolver (Director, Appalachian Studies Program, ann.kingsolver@uky.edu) know that you want any of these courses (other than course courses – APP 200, for undergrads, and APP 700, for grads) to count toward your APP certificate or minor so she can work with A&S Advising or the Grad School to make that happen.

 AAS 235/SOC 235 (prereq.
 SOC 101 or CLD 102) Inequalities in Society